ibringfaith/detecting-powerlaw-distributions-in-scientific-citations/README.md

 # detecting-powerlaw-distributions-in-scientific-citations
-Summer 2024 project supervised by Research Scientist Junming Huang at the Paul and Marcia Wythes Center on Contemporary China, Princeton University
+Summer 2024 project supervised by Research Scientist Junming Huang at the Paul and Marcia Wythes Center on Contemporary China, Princeton University.

 Part of the Science of Science.